03 9689 9233

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department instead.

-Vision Eye Institute Footscray is a well-established private ophthalmology clinic that treats a range of eye conditions.
-In addition to general ophthalmologists, our clinical team also includes highly regarded specialists in cataract surgery, corneal conditions, glaucoma and retinal conditions, to name a few.
-Patients can expect to be attended to by a friendly and efficient team delivering quality eye care.
-Many of our doctors are involved in ground-breaking research into treatments for debilitating eye conditions, ensuring our clinic remains up to date with the latest in ophthalmic care.
+Our Footscray clinic is home to general ophthalmologists as well as highly regarded specialists in cataract surgery, corneal conditions, glaucoma and retinal conditions.
+Our doctors are involved in ground-breaking research into treatments for debilitating eye conditions, ensuring we remain up to date with the latest in ophthalmic care.

 Surgical and vision correction procedures are performed on-site at our co-located day surgery (Vision Day Surgery Footscray), ensuring patient convenience and continuity of care.

-Treatments such as eye injections or laser therapy (which is different to laser eye surgery) may be performed on the same day, depending on the level of urgency.
+We are able to perform all testing and initiate treatment (e.g. eye injections or laser therapy) on the first consultation for patients with medical retinal conditions.
 Retinal laser treatment is performed in the consultation room, and involves little or no discomfort.
 Patients requiring retinal surgery will have their procedure in the on-site day surgery.

-During cataract surgery, the cloudy lens of the eye is replaced with an artificial one.
+During cataract surgery, the cloudy lens of the eye is replaced with an artificial lens known as an intraocular lens or IOL.
 Traditionally, the entire operation was performed manually, but now surgeons can use laser technology to complete some of the steps.
-Our cataract surgeons were some of the first surgeons in Australia to perform laser cataract surgery, and are highly experienced in both techniques.
-There are a variety of replacement lens options available, and your doctor will help you decide on the lens type that best suits your vision and lifestyle needs.
+Our surgeons are leaders in the field of cataract surgery.
+They offer both manual and laser cataract surgery, as well as the latest replacement lenses to suit your vision and lifestyle needs.

-Cataract surgeries are performed in our day surgery.
+Cataract surgeries are performed in our on-site day surgery.

 Glaucoma is a common condition that can gradually lead to permanent sight loss, but there are a number of treatment options that can stop or slow the condition from worsening.
 For most people, regular use of medicated eye drops is sufficient.
 If additional treatments are necessary, our glaucoma specialists can perform laser treatment and surgery to reduce pressure inside the eye.